Reethureddy28/aasignment2-gopireddy/README.md

 I like playing sports
-playing badminton,cricket,table tennis and basketball playing these releases me the tension
+playing badminton,cricket,table tennis and basketball playing these releases the tension

 -----------------------------
 |Name        |Location|Cost|